Image Blog QAC Self Driving Cars Safe

 Are self-driving cars safe?
 The software in modern cars contains more than 100 million lines of code that enable many different features — cruise control, speed assistance, and parking cameras.
 And, the code within these embedded systems only gets more complex.

 This trend will continue as cars of the future become more connected.
 Cars are increasingly dependent on technology.
 And they will progressively become more autonomous — and ultimately self-driving.
-For this reason, it's important to learn about the security concerns with self-driving cars so you can answer the questions "are self-driving cars safe" and "in what ways are driverless cars safer than human drivers?"
+For this reason, it's important to learn about the security concerns with self-driving cars so you can answer the questions "are self-driving cars safe" and "are self-driving cars safer than humans?"

 Read along or jump ahead to the section that interests you the most: